microcai/gentoo-zh/README.md

 * for version bump commit, commit message should be like this:

-        $category/$package: version bump to $new_version
+        $category/$package: add $new_version, drop $old_version

-# package review
+# Contributions

 * I trust contributors that have commit rights, therefore commitors should think carefully before committing.

-* If you want to discuss your commit/patch, push to *another branch* or send a Pull Request and discuss in the GitHub Issue, mailing list, or talk to the maintainer directly.

 * If you are sending a new pull request, make sure it contains all necessary commits for a single contribution, e.g. don't send two pull requests for an ebuild and its `Manifest`.

 * Every ebuild change should not produce compile error before committing.

 * Every ebuild should be tested in every ARCH that it KEYWORDS for. if not, don't claim that you support that keyword.

-* If you are writing the ebuild for a font, and you are using stantard font.eclass to install the font, I could grant an exception for the must-tested-in-every-ARCH rule.
-You could use something like

-  `KEYWORDS="alpha amd64 arm hppa ppc mips ~s390 ~sh sparc x86 ~x86-fbsd"`

-  But please don't abuse this exception.
-It must be a pure font package.
+* Every ebuild is to have ~arch keywords.
+Stable keywords must not be used.

+* Run `pkgcheck scan --commits --net` locally before you open pull request.

 # Distfiles mirror